embassy-rs/atomic-polyfill/README.md

 For targets not listed above, `atomic-polyfill` assumes nothing and reexports `core::sync::atomic::*`.
 No polyfilling is done.
 PRs for polyfilling more targets are welcome :)

+## Forcing polyfill

+You can force polyfilling in targets that support atomic operations by setting the `force-polyfill` feature.
+This is useful for targets that do not fully support atomic operations such as load-reserved or store-conditionals.

 ## Minimum Supported Rust Version (MSRV)

 MSRV is currently **Rust 1.54**.
 MSRV may be upgraded at any new patch release as long